 This is actually what I had always done, in my mind – but could not do in practice, because of limitations.
 Not necessarily financial limitations or time; push came to shove, I could manage both.
 But I had different limitations – of mindset, and a secret social debilitation.

 All the new things – bring in on!

 This trip is different from all my previous trips.
 It’s true, even though I played it down to my anxious mother.

-Yes, I’ve travelled alone before – but never for this long (1 month), and never to places generally admitted to be indifferently supportive of one’s independent travel plans.
+Yes, I’ve travelled alone before – but never for this long (1 month!), and never to places generally admitted to be… let’s say, ‘indifferently supportive’ of one’s independent travel plans.

-Yes, I had gone backpacking once, and had begun to dabble back into it (and very appreciative of the truly impressive backpack technical design that has happened in the interim).
+Yes, I had gone backpacking once, and had begun to dabble back into it.
+(And pleasantly surprised by the truly impressive backpack technical design that has happened in the interim.
+Did you know that circa the beginning of my Blue Period, it was not possible to buy women’s outdoor technical apparel and gear in Malaysia?
+They were often simply not sold.)
 But I can’t say that I am used to it, yet.

-And then I’m going trekking – over 10 days.
-Even though I would have the assistance of a guide and porter, and I’m not in terrible shape, possibly this is the longest duration trek that I have done.
+Not to mention that I’m going trekking – did I mention over 10 days??
+Even though I would have the assistance of a guide and porter, and I’m not in terrible shape, this is possibly the longest duration trek that I will have done.
 Certainly it’s the first time in the mountains.
 Where it’s cold.
 Even in August.
 And I am famously cold-unresistant.

 And then there’s the India part.

 Then there’s crossing the border between Nepal and India, by land.
-This may sound funny but I’ve never crossed international borders by land (Malaysia to Singapore does not count, nor that time when I went to the Wang Kelian border market, which may technically cut across the Thai border).
+This may sound funny but I’ve never crossed international borders by land*.
+(Malaysia to Singapore does not really count.
+Nor that time when I went to the Wang Kelian border market, which may technically cut across the Thai border).